In-grid-collective/servPubWiki/EasstWorkshop/CIworkshop.md

 The end goal is to have collectively edited set of protocols that we publish to an html page on the server.

 ---
-## Blog <-- ( we will be posting to here )
+# Blog <-- ( we will be posting to here )

 The blog element aims to extend conversation from the panel through our own federated infrastructure, subverting and hacking the hierarchies of this conference.
 It brings this research together in a space that can sit both inside/outside\*beyond the conference.

 Access it at: [ci.servpub.net](https//:ci.servpub.net)

+---
+# Protocols
-We will also be posting our protocols to the platform at the end of the day.
+We will also be making and editing a set of protocols as we work through the steps of this workshop.

+The protocols will be hosted on an html file on the server, and is accessible at this URL page: https://servpub.net/ci_protocols.html

 ---
 # What are these protocols?

 When it comes to making collaborative community driven sociotechnical infrastructure, there is always a complex network of relations that we have to work through.
 Negotiating every relation when we enter a space could be very complex and time consuming, as we will see, but setting protocols helps us firm up ways of working and relational conventions that ease this flow.
 Through setting these protocols together we mean to disobey the norms of network infrastructures and actively re-scope how we come to these systems and relations together.